 We started at Tagaytay and found our way to Laguna.
 We went to Laresio Lakeside resort and Spa.
 They have tons of water sports activities, but we were not able to try.
 I guess because we were tired or maybe the lake is not that inviting.
 It was nice to watch groups of young people having fun, most of them probably college students.
 My energy was not that good because I lost my voice.
 Maybe because I laughed so hard during the wedding we attended the day before.

-After Laresio, we went to Manila and stayed at the condo we rented via airbnb .
-It was very nice in an affordable price!
-We prepared for out Pinatubo adventure and went directly to our meet up place!
+After Laresio, we went to Manila and stayed at the condo we rented via Airbnb .
+It was very nice at an affordable price!
+We prepared for our Pinatubo adventure and went directly to our meet up the place!

 This is how our day went….

 We took Uber to McDonalds Shell Emerald, F. Ortigas road corner Sapphire road, Pasig City.
 Also known as Emerald Avenue.
 I was with Hernan, Sheina, and Bib.
 We met our friend Dmae, and her friend Lyka in the meetup place.
 The tour coordinator had a little orientation about the tour and we paid our remaining balance of the package.
 Also, we had to sign the waiver form in case we had some accidents or whatever.
 Of course, we all hoped nothing would happen.

 We had our breakfast at Mc Donald and bought some food and water in the convenience store beside it.
 We also bought a packed lunch.
 Also, it was instructed that we will go straight to the base camp and we have no stop.
 We took off at 0220 and begun our 4 hours’ journey.
 We were 6 in our group with 3 other girls.
 Since we didn’t have enough sleep, we made sure to sleep on our long drive to gain a little energy for this adventure.
 To be honest, I didn’t expect we would need more energy than what we had.